Coronavirus Frequently Asked Questions

 What Is WellSpan Health Doing?

-WellSpan is using dedicated care locations and testing collection sites (many are open-air tents) for individuals that have been instructed to go by their physician.
+WellSpan is using dedicated care locations and testing collection sites for individuals that have been instructed to go by their physician.
 The majority of patients (roughly 80%) can self-isolate at home following testing as part of their recovery.
 Read more about our locations in the next question.

-As part of this process, we have limited visitation at our hospitals and outpatient locations, with certain clincial exceptions.
+As part of this process, we have limited visitation at our hospitals and outpatient locations, with certain clinical exceptions.
 Click here to learn more.

 How Do the Dedicated COVID-19 Care and Testing Sites Work?

-WellSpan is using dedicated care locations and testing collection sites (many are open-air tents) for individuals that have been instructed to go by their physician.
+WellSpan is using dedicated care locations and testing collection sites for individuals that have been instructed to go by their physician.
 They are not meant for walk-up individuals.

 Where Can I Find Additional Information?